jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-06-07

+So I found out `Redux` has grown alot. `Redux toolkit` seems to eliminate alot of boilerplate.
+But I found this out after spending a day on Redux.

+Anyways I went through the docs and got upto speed.
+I pushed a redux primer along with jupyter notebook.
+Binder is a good way to share notebooks.
+I even installed the javascript kernel so anyone reading my notebook can interact with the code.
+Jupyter is one of the best environment.

+The whole reason I did this was because I had been out of touch with redux.
+Tomorrow I will rapidly prototype.

+I was busy with figuring out how to host it interactively.
+I tried alot of options including `Google collab` but `Binder` works best for me.

+There are quality small fragments I could write but it won't suit on the main page.
+Time to bring fragments back but not another repo.
+I'll keep it simple.

+Good day, night

 # 2022-06-06

 Just learnt about Jupyter lab and its way better than notebook.
 Dockerized & hosted Jupyter lab.